 His work provides examples of the following tropes:

-- Almost Kiss: Enforced as he refuses to kiss his costars (reportedly) out of respect for his wife.
+- Almost Kiss: Enforced as he refuses to kiss his costars (reportedly) out of respect for his wife, except for one instance.

 - Anguished Declaration of Love: You cannot have a Shah Rukh Khan movie without one of these.